mbgardner/logrex/README.md

 #### Metadata Generation

-Using metadata fields to capture metrics and other values of interest in log output works really well, but a common pattern arises where variables names and their corresponding keys are duplicated.
+Using metadata fields to capture metrics and other values of interest in log output works really well, but a common pattern arises where variable names and their corresponding keys are duplicated.
 Take the following example:

 ```elixir